Frequently Asked Questions

 The biggest obstacle is time.
 There is never enough time to produce.

-Do you have a studio work ethic or principals you live by?
+Do you have a studio work ethic or principles you live by?

 If you could have done something differently what would it be?

-I would produce more consistently and avoided showing with galleries who didn’t advance my career.
+I would produce more consistently and avoid showing with galleries that didn’t advance my career.

 What is your rudder?
 What drives you to continue to create?

-Life experiences and ordinary engagement with the world around me feed a steady diet of rich content for my work.
-Content combined with opportunity and time is what I need to keep running.
+Life experiences and ordinary engagement with the world around me provide a steady diet of rich content for my work.
+Content combined with opportunity and time is what I need to keep going.

 Is there a meditative quality or a sort of release when creating your work?

-My technique is tightly controlled and while fully engaged in the act of it, a calmness and relief comes over me.
-All is right with the world and am complete.
-I can loose myself in the intricacies and am intoxicated by the line.
-I see myself as a shaman who is able to stop and slow time down.
-When the creation stops I leap forward to the present and my catharsis vanishes.
-I imagine that it is the same for everyone or perhaps I am odd.
+My technique is tightly controlled, and while fully engaged in the act of it, a calmness and relief come over me.
+All is right with the world, and I am complete.
+I can lose myself in the intricacies and am intoxicated by the line.
+I see myself as a shaman who can stop and slow time down.
+When the creation stops, I leap forward to the present, and my catharsis vanishes.
+I imagine it is the same for everyone, or perhaps I am odd.

 What should I know about your work besides the obvious?